About the Studio

 About the Teacher

 Emily Hale has been fostering violinists’ growth and creating musical community since 2002.
-She founded violin/viola studios in New York, Pennsylvania, Connecticut, London (UK) and Boston, MA, working with students and alongside families from over a dozen countries and a variety of backgrounds.
+She serves as Assistant Professor of Violin and Viola at Bridgewater State University, and founded private studios in New York, Pennsylvania, Connecticut, London (UK) and Boston, MA, working with students and alongside families from over a dozen countries and a variety of backgrounds.

-Using Suzuki and traditional methods, Emily teaches privately in Roslindale Village, at All Newton Music School and South Shore Conservatory and Dexter Southfield.
+Drawing from a variety of pedagogical traditions, including the Suzuki Method, Emily teaches privately in Boston’s Roslindale neighborhood, and has also taught at South Shore Conservatory, All Newton Music School and Dexter Southfield.
 She coached chamber music in the Royal College of Music’s Junior Department, has been on the faculty of Elizabethtown College Music Camp since 2010, and created interactive baroque workshops for young musicians.

-Emily performs with The Sebastians, Early Music New York, Grand Harmonie and Emmanuel Music, appeared on BBC Channel 4, founded baroque ensemble The Halfmoon and produces award-winning Pajama Concerts for families.
+Emily has performed with The Sebastians, Emmanuel Music, Early Music New York and Grand Harmonie, appeared on BBC Channel 4, founded baroque ensemble The Halfmoon and produces award-winning Pajama Concerts for families.
 Emily is a graduate of the Royal College of Music and is on the board of the Suzuki Association of Massachusetts.

 Emily Hale Teaching Bio (full)